zuluprotocol/zeta/core/examples/README.md

 ## Nullchain

 This is a go-package with a high-level of abstraction that gives the ability to manipulate a Zeta node running with the `null-blockchain`.
 The idea is that with this package trading-scenarios can be written from a point of view that doesn't require a lot of technical knowledge of how zeta works.
-For example, the below will connect to vega, create 3 parties, and then move the blockchain forward:
+For example, the below will connect to zeta, create 3 parties, and then move the blockchain forward:

 ```